fossasia/meilix/README.md

 **Build Using Travis***

-1. Update `.travis.yml` according to your API.
-[Read More](https://blog.fossasia.org/setting-environment-variables-up-in-travis-and-heroku-for-meilix-and-meilix-generator/)
+1. Update `.travis.yml` according to your API key [as explained here](https://blog.fossasia.org/setting-environment-variables-up-in-travis-and-heroku-for-meilix-and-meilix-generator/)
 2. Push changes to your repo, it will start the build process.

 ## Contribution